gvwilson/sdxjs/index.md

 ---
-permalink: "/"
-title: "Software Tools in JavaScript"
 ---

 The best way to learn software design is by example, and the best examples are the tools that developers use themselves.
-This project draws inspiration from
+This project draws inspiration from <cite>Brown2011, Brown2012, Brown2016</cite>,
-{% include cite.md keys="brown2011,brown2012,brown2016" %},
 [Gitlet][gitlet],
 [various][browser-tutorial] [tutorials][db-tutorial],
 and most of all from
 the trilogy that introduced the Unix philosophy to an entire generation of programmers
-{% include cite.md keys="kernighan1979,kernighan1988,kernighan1983" %}
+<cite>Kernighan1979, Kernighan1988, Kernighan1983</cite>.

-All contributors must abide by our [Code of Conduct](./conduct/) and all decisions will be made by consensus using [Martha's Rules](./contributing/).
+All contributors must abide by our [Code of Conduct](./conduct/).
-Please see the [our contributors' guidelines]({{'/contributing/' | relative_url}}) for details and for a description of our development process and formatting rules.
+Please see the our [contributors' guidelines](./contributing/) for a description of our development process and formatting rules.
-All royalties from sales of this book will be donated to [Bridge][bridge], which provides free training and professional development by industry experts to women, non-binary, and agender tech workers.

-## Audience {#audience}
+## Audience

 -   Aïsha started writing VB macros for Excel in an accounting course and never looked back.
     She has spent the last three years doing front-end JavaScript work